Marciac, a unique jazz festival

 Great jazz names

 Launched in 1977 and first exclusively devoted to traditional jazz, it broadened its scope bit by bit with blues, rhythm’n’blues, soul music, gospel, latin jazz and free jazz.
 A evolution that was aimed to fullfill the expectation of a public every year larger.
 Over the years “Jazz in Marciac” thus welcomed the greatest jazz names such as Lionel Hampton, Dizzy Gillespie, Sonny Rollins, Dee Dee Bridgewater, Herbie Hancock, Keith Jarrett, Wynton Marsalis, Gilberto Gil, Lucky Peterson, the Sensational Nightingales, Maceo Parker, Tito Puente, Ornette Coleman,… Most of them even came several times and some of them have become regulars.
-In particular American trumpeter Wynton Marsalis who has been coming for 21 years, leads master classes during the festival and has been seen playing basketball with local kids.
+In particular American trumpeter Wynton Marsalis who has been coming for more than twenty years, leads master classes during the festival and has been seen playing basketball with local kids.
 All these artists, and the public as well, like the relaxed and friendly atmosphere of this festival as well as the hearty welcome they get from Marciac.
 A community that comes alive with the rhythms of jazz throughout two weeks.

 Many inhabitants turn their house in bed and breakfast to accommodate musicians and visitors.
 Young bands perform in bars and restaurants.
 Lined with ancient houses and medieval arcades, the main square is occupied by a marquee where bands give free late morning and afternoon concerts as well as late night jams within the frame of the Festival Bis.
 And all around there are kiosks selling crafts and local specialties.
 Negro spirituals and gospels songs are performed in the church that boasts an 87 meters high bell tower, the department tallest one.
 In the arena, the public can attend traditional jazz, salsa, blues and brass band concerts and sometimes watch bull fighting.
 Lastly the heart of the festival beats in l'Astrada, the new concert hall, and on the rugby pitch where a 6 000 seats giant marquee hosts every evening one or two performances.
 That’s where the most renowned bands and singers are staged.